Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 more traditional 24/7 server, it's now scoped to a NAS that is frequently powered off and no longer has access to the intenret.

-As of this writing my NAS is an [Aiffro K100](https://www.aiffro.com/products/all-ssd-nas-k100).
+As of this writing my NAS is an [Aiffro K100](https://www.aiffro.com/products/all-ssd-nas-k100) (photos of it are available [here](2025-01-14-desk.md)).
 The machine only has 8 GiB of RAM with no ECC so I had to make some consessions.
 The no ECC part is a gamble but so far I haven't run into any data corruption issues, and my use case does not require running apps on TrueNAS so 8 GiB of RAM is sufficient (I still hit near-2.5Gbps speeds consistently).
 This is purely for data storage and access over Samba with my macOS single client.

 TODO: verify AURGA Ctrl+Alt+Del instructions.